mikeger/XcodeSelectiveTesting/README.md

 ## Installation

 ### Xcode

+Add to Xcode as SPM dependency.

 - Open your project or workspace in Xcode
 - Select yout project in the file list in Xcode
-- In the right menu select "Project"
-- Open tab "Package Dependencies"
+- In the right menu select "Project", open tab "Package Dependencies"
 - Select "+"
 - In the new window, paste `git@github.com:mikeger/XcodeSelectiveTesting` in the search field
 - Select project if necessary, put a checkbox on "XcodeSelectiveTesting" in the list